jackrobertscott/forge-181201/README.md

 ## Overview

 Forge is a tool designed to aid 🏥 developers with basic development tasks such as creating and finding code snippets.
-While designing Forge, we wanted to address the following difficulties faced when you only use a code editor while developing:
+While designing Forge, we wanted to address the following difficulties faced when you only use a code editor while developing.

+**Problems with current tools:**

 1. 🤔 Snippet shortcuts are hard to remember e.g. `rccp` or `conc`.
 2. 😧 Creating custom snippets is really hard (usually you need to create an entire JSON page).